 Jennifer Stanley and Wendy Keiver- Hewett are the Massage Therapists on our Dr. Diane® Brain Health Team of Experts.
 Each specializes in different types of massage.

 Clara Diebold is the Reiki Master on our Dr. Diane® Brain Health Team.

 Developed by David Grand, Ph.D., this method deals with eye gaze and fixation, helping resolve the area in the brain that is stuck from the trauma.

 Changing Neural Connections

 There is extensive research that has proven Hypnosis highly effective in reducing or eliminating PTSD.

 - Eye Movement Desensitization and Reprocessing (EMDR)

 Developed by Dr. Francine Shapiro, this method is used by most of the leading trauma centers in the U.S.

 This includes thermal, muscular and neurofeedback.
-Heart Rate Variable Breathing is a subdivision of Biofeedback
+Heart Rate Variability Breathing is a subdivision of Biofeedback.

 - Sound Therapy